Schwinn Elliptical Reviews – Good Features, Poor Warranties

 Which Schwinn Elliptical Should You Choose?

-Still, if you are set on a Schwinn, we would opt for the up-level 470 over the 430 and 411 for several reasons.
+We would opt for the up-level 490 over the 430 and 411 for several reasons.

-You also get a lot more for your money, including 25 resistance levels, 29 workout programs, wireless heart rate monitoring, power incline, a nicer display and the ability to track and share your workouts.
-All of that for additional $100 is a no-brainer.
+You also get a lot more for your money, including 25 resistance levels, JRNY workout capability, wireless heart rate monitoring, power incline and decline, a nicer display and the ability to track and share your workouts.
+All of that for additional $300 is a no-brainer.

 However, if you need something that is very space friendly, the new Schwinn 411 has a very small footprint, almost 20" shorter and 4" narrower than the other two models.